dimroc/secure-elasticsearch-vagrant/README.md

 ## Steps

-1. Run htpasswd to generate htpassword file: `htpasswd -c elasticsearch.htpasswd elasticsearch`
+1. Run htpasswd to generate nginx/htpassword file: `htpasswd -c nginx/elasticsearch.htpasswd elasticsearch`
 2. Run `vagrant up`
+  - There is support for both the vbox and aws providers.